27410/group-assingment-group-05-thc-production-in-yeast/README.md

 > Good luck!

 ## Project summary (<300 words)
-Describe the overall aim of your project and what you have achieved. test
+Describe the overall aim of your project and what you have achieved. test2

 ## Project overview
 Describe how your project is organized ...